 If you ever went on a central Queensland road trip as a kid, chances are you stopped at Capricorn Caves for a tour.
 But that doesn't you should write off a return trip straight away.
 Chances are, you'll appreciate it way more now.

-The limestone cave system is over 390 million years old, and the most impressive one is Cathedral Cave — its high ceilings feel historic and sacred.
-You can book in a walking tour or go all out with an adventure tour — although, be warned, it includes abseiling and squeezing through tight spots.
+The limestone cave system is over 390-million-years old, and the most impressive one is Cathedral Cave — its high ceilings feel historic and sacred.
+You can book in a walking tour or go all out with an adventure tour.
+Be warned, though, as the latter includes abseiling and squeezing through tight spots.

 This system of underground caves (well, lava tubes) was produced by a volcano that erupted around 189,000 years ago.
 Running for 160 kilometres, it's one of the longest lava tubes in the world — and it's for real exploring enthusiasts.
 Why?
 It's located a cool 18-hour drive from Brisbane.
 You could, alternatively, fly to Cairns then drive 300 kilometres southwest to Undara Volcanic National Park, where the caves are located.